-Gov Bello reacts to Supreme Court verdict, thanks Kogi people – The Sun Nigeria
+Gov Bello reacts to supreme court verdict, thanks Kogi people – The Sun Nigeria

-Kogi State Governor, Yahaya Bello, said the judgments of the Supreme Court upholding his election for a second term in office as governor of Kogi State was an affirmation of the landmark victory entrusted to him by the people of the state at the November 16, 2019 polls.
+Kogi State Governor Yahaya Bello has said the judgments of the Supreme Court upholding his election for a second term in office as G of Kogi State was an affirmation of the landmark victory entrusted to him by the people of Kogi State at the November 16, 2019 election.

-Governor Bello of the All Progressive Congress (APC) polled a total of 406,222 votes against his closest rival, Musa Wada, the PDP candidate who polled 189,704 votes with a winning margin of 216,518 votes.
+Governor Yahaya Bello polled a total of 406,222 votes against his closest rival, the PDP candidate who polled 189,704 votes with a winning margin of 216,518 votes.

 The Supreme Court which last Tuesday, August 25, heard appeals filed by the Democratic Peoples Party (DPP), the Social Democratic Party (SDP) and the Peoples Democratic Party (PDP) against the respective judgments of the Court of Appeal which earlier upheld decisions of the Kogi State elections petitions tribunal dismissing their various petitions against the governor and his party, the All Progressives Congress (APC).